Soontosh/WixFraudTracker/ReadMe.md

 1. ```$ python manage.py makemigrations```
 2. ```$ python manage.py migrate```

 The changes will immediately be reflected on Railway.
-As of now, we do not have a pro plan on Railway, meaning we cannot view the same database.
-You have two options

-1. Collaborate with me, Santosh, to see if your changes went through
+You will need to reach out to **spatapati@joinstemist.org** to see if your changes have been reflected on the production database.
-2. Create your own branch and connect your own PostgreSQL database from Railway to our Django project.
-View **this tutorial** for help.

-**Remember, when merging onto master, DO NOT OVERWRITE THE ORIGINAL RAILWAY DATABASE CREDENTIALS UNLESS SOMEONE TELLS YOU OTHERWISE!**